 There are approximately 200 million PayPal users, which makes the online payment service particularly attractive for phishers.
-PayPal is one of the most world’s most commonly spoofed brands.
-If the brand is spoofed, there is a relatively high percentage that the phishing email or text message will be received by a person who has a PayPal account.
+PayPal is one of the world’s most commonly spoofed brands.
+If the brand is spoofed, there is a relatively high probability that the phishing email or text message will be received by a person who has a PayPal account.
 Further, PayPal accounts usually contain money and they are linked to a bank account and/or credit card.
 Gaining access to PayPal credentials can see the account and linked bank account emptied.

 Phishers use a variety of social engineering techniques to fool end users into installing malware or disclosing their login credentials and other sensitive information.
 Spam email may be the main method of attack, although the use of text (SMS) messages – often referred to as SMiShing – is growing.
 This method of phishing can prove more successful for the attackers.
-The PayPal text phishing scam below is much harder to identify as malicious as many of the PayPal email phishing scams that have been detected in recent weeks.
+The PayPal text phishing scam below is much harder to identify as malicious than many of the PayPal email phishing scams that have been detected in recent weeks.

 Beware of this Credible PayPal Text Phishing Scam

 This PayPal text phishing scam, and several variants along the same theme, have been detected in recent weeks.
 The text message appears to have been sent from PayPal from a short code number.

 Your account is currently under review.
 Please complete the following security form to avoid suspension: http://bit[dot]ly/PayPal_-no-sms.eu